 James Heaps had been a permanent fixture at the University of California, Los Angeles.
 He worked in the student health center for decades, then moved to UCLA's medical center.
 In 2018, he was terminated after being accused of sexual battery of two patients.

 California's Sexual Battery Laws

-Sexual battery, which is commonly known as sexual assault, is described under California Penal Code Section 243.4.
-It’s defined as the act of touching an intimate part of another person, without consent, for the purpose of sexual gratification, arousal, or abuse.
+Sexual battery, which is commonly known as sexual assault, is described under California Penal Code 243.4 PC.
+It's defined as the act of touching an intimate part of another person, without consent, for the purpose of sexual gratification, arousal, or abuse.

 The intimate parts include genital area, buttocks, or female breast.
 Contact can occur either directly on the skin of these parts or through the clothing.

 Sexual battery is a wobbler, meaning the case can be filed as either a misdemeanor or felony sex crime.
 It's should be noted that the crime of sexual battery does NOT require you to complete an act of penetration or sexual intercourse.

 In order for the prosecutor to convict you of sexual battery, they must be to prove the elements of the crime, including:

 - You touched the intimate parts of someone else

 - You did not have consent from the alleged victim

 - Your intent was to sexually gratify, arouse, or abuse